gokrazy/rsync/README.md

 This repository currently contains:

-1. `gokr-rsyncd`, a read-only rsync daemon sender-only Go implementation of rsyncd.
+1. `gokr-rsyncd`, a rsync daemon Go implementation of rsyncd.
 It implements the rsync daemon network protocol (port 873/tcp by default), but can be used over SSH or locally as well.
 2. `gokr-rsync` is an rsync receiver implementation that can download files via rsync (daemon protocol or SSH).